alexbatalov/fallout1-ce/README.md

 Oh, also, credit where credit is due.
 I used the pull requests from [dje4321](https://github.com/dje4321) and [bit-hack](https://github.com/bit-hack) to fix some issues.
 Mainly, bit-hack fixed saving on linux systems, and dje4321 fixed some corruption on the prerendered cutscene.

-Video of me getting it working.
+Video of it working (and instructions on how to do it).
 With firefox, you can't save... well, you kinda can, but it's weird. https://youtu.be/EB6Jsm0oMzM

 Thank you guys!